-International Holocaust Day is not as crucial in Israel as it is in the world.
-In Israel, Holocaust Memorial Day comes a week ahead of Israel’s Memorial Day and Independence Day, which comes right next.
+International Holocaust Remembrance Day is not as crucial in Israel as it is in the world.
+In Israel, Holocaust Remembrance Day comes a week ahead of Israel’s Memorial Day and Independence Day, which comes next.
 Thus, the concept of “from the Holocaust to Revival” is presented.
 Nowadays, the remembrance of the Holocaust has been ever so important in light of the “fake news,” and proceedings, and actions that are spread around.
-We need to keep in mind last century unthinkable acts of evil.
+We need to keep in mind the last century’s unthinkable acts of evil.

-There was no fake news when the International Holocaust Memorial Day was founded.
-Just real facts backed up by evidence, documents, and survivors on the one hand.
-On the other hand, were sheer lies, which are still being spread.
-There are countries (Poland for one) that try to exonerate themselves by spreading untruths.
+There was no fake news when the International Holocaust Remembrance Day was established.
+Just real facts backed up by evidence, documents, witnesses, and survivors on the one hand.
+On the other hand, were sheer lies still being spread.
+There are countries (Poland, for one) that try to exonerate themselves by spreading untruths.
 There are right-wing scholars and politicians, not to mention anti-Semitic organizations that advertise real lies.
-It is not only the “alternative and fake facts” that the memorial of the Holocaust has to overcome nowadays, but forgetfulness as well.
-Hence, Holocaust Memorial Days importance as a reminder, a means of deterrence, of putting people on guard.
+It is not only the “alternative and fake facts” that the International Holocaust Remembrance Day has to overcome nowadays, but forgetfulness.
+Hence, International Holocaust Remembrance Day is important as a reminder, a means of deterrence, of putting people on guard.

-One of my greatest sins, and in maybe a wrong made by every child, is taking their parents for granted.
+One of my greatest sins, maybe it’s a mistake made by all children, is taking their parents for granted.
 They were always here, and they would still be.
 True, we are all aware that they are growing old.
 We understand that the day will come when we will take care of them as they cared for us.
 But we do not think about what will be lost when they are gone.
-We never ask direct questions that are going to bug us later, as we believe that it will offend them.
-As a small and simple example, here’s a sad anecdote about the Haroset recipe on Passover eve.
-When my sister-in-law asked me what to bring to the Seder table, I asked her for Haroset, because I had never prepared one.
-Haroset is a dish made of nuts and dates.
+We never ask direct questions that will bug us later, as we believe it will offend them.
+Here’s a sad anecdote about the Charoset recipe on Passover eve as a small example.
+When my sister-in-law asked me what to bring to the Seder table, I asked her for Charoset since I never prepared one.
+Charoset is a dish made of nuts and dates.
 My sister-in-law was very pleased.
-However, a couple of minutes later, she called me back crying.
+However, a couple of minutes later, she called me back, crying.
 She said, “But I cannot ask my mother how to make it!”
-Her words shook me gravely, and I decided to document my parents’ past, as I was able to reconstruct for generations to come.
+Her words shook me gravely, and I decided to document my parents’ past, as I was able to reconstruct, for generations to come.

 Both my parents came to Israel as pioneers.
-My father sailed to Israel on a ship by the name of “Parita“ that left the coast of Costanza, Romania.
+My father sailed to Israel on a ship by the name of “Parita“ that left Costanza, Romania.
 There were 850 Beitar members on board the vessel, which was fit to carry about 300 people.
-The immigrants did not have immigration permits, and despite the efforts of the Tel Aviv residents, most of the immigrants were arrested by the British.
-They were taken to Zrifin detention camp.
-A few days later, on September 1, 1939, World War II broke out, and the British let the illegal immigrants go.
+The immigrants did not have immigration permits, and despite the Tel Aviv residents’ efforts, most of the immigrants were arrested by the British.
+They were taken to Sarafand detention camp.
+A few days later, on September 1, 1939, World War II broke out, and the Brits let the illegal immigrants go.
 My father refused to talk about the home he left behind.
 Rare emotional circumstances would crack the wall of silence, and we would get a glimpse of his former life.
-He always claimed that it was “kalte kashe” (the expression is in Yiddish meaning: “cold porridge,” denoting a thing that is no more timely.)
+He always claimed that it was “kalte kashe” (the expression is in Yiddish meaning: “cold porridge,” denoting a thing that is not important anymore.)

-My mother came to Israel three years before him, as an immigrant with a certificate (immigration permit issued by the British).
-The British license allowed the immigration of married couples, thereby doubling the number of eligible immigrants.
-This created the phenomenon of fake marriages between single men and single women, who “married” to obtain the permit to get to Israel.
-She never talked about it, or about the way she made it to the Land of Israel, about her large family, or her memories of Vilkomir (later renamed Ukmergė).
-Since she was a legal immigrant, she brought with her some stuff from home.
+My mother came to Israel three years before him as a licensed immigrant having a certificate (immigration permit issued by the British).
+The British license allowed married couples’ immigration, thereby doubling the number of eligible immigrants.
+This created fake marriages between single men and single women, who “married” to obtain the permit to get to Israel.
+She never talked about it, or about her way to the Land of Israel, nor her large family, or her memories of Vilkomir (later renamed Ukmergė).
+Since she was a legal immigrant, she brought some stuff from home.
 After her death, I found some pictures and albums I had never seen.
-I did not know who was watching me from the brown photos with their yellow edges.
+I did not know who watched me from the brown photos with their yellow edges.
 There is no one to ask.
 Some of the pictures were large and did not go into albums.
 They were wrapped in large envelopes, and Silverfish feasted on them.

-Luckily, I still have one living aunt.
-She is my uncle’s wife, my mother’s brother.
+Luckily, I still had one living aunt.
+She was my uncle’s wife, my mother’s brother.
 It turned out that she knows the history of the family.
 She identified the persons photographed in the big damaged pictures.
 For the first time in my life, I saw my grandparents on my mother’s side in large clear photos.
-There are some pictures of her brother and some of her nephews.
+There are some pictures of her brother and her nephews.
 I had such a big family.

-My mother listened, for many years, to the radio “Search for relatives,” a short ten-minute radio program that was broadcast several times a day and echoed across Tel Aviv streets.
-The program is still aired today, albeit in a different format.
+For many years, my mother listened to the radio “Search for relatives,” a short ten-minute radio program that was broadcast several times a day and echoed across Tel Aviv streets.
+The program is still on the air today, albeit in a different format.
 The names of the persons looking for relatives and the names of the relatives that they were looking for were read over and over.
 It aided many families to find relatives that survived.
 My mother discovered her two younger brothers in Russia.
 For many years she sent requests to the Russian authorities to bring her two brothers to Israel.
 Finally, she succeeded.
 About the family that “disappeared,” no one spoke.
-She never mentioned how and where her family, Greenstein, was shot dead.
-This information was wrapped up in a cloud under the title Holocaust! (“They were murdered in the Holocaust,” Darling).
+She never mentioned how and where her family, Grinstein, was killed.
+This information was clouded under the title Holocaust! (“They were murdered in the Holocaust,” Darling).

-My father never spoke of his parents and sisters’ death either, nor did I know if he knew.
+My father never spoke of his parents’ and sisters’ death either, nor did I know if he knew.
 One day, a cousin who lives in Canada came to visit.
 He was the youngest child in the family.
 Then I learned that the Nazis did not murder my father’s family, but by Ukrainian peasants, Jews killing was one of their favorite activities over the years.
 They entered the Jewish houses early in the morning, armed with thorns and knives, and murdered all in their beds.
-The cousin that was hidden by blankets was the only one to survive, not spotted by the hooligans.
+The hooligans did not spot the cousin as the blankets hid him.
+He is one of the few that survived.
 I saw my father crying, and I did not dare to ask questions.

 Disclosure: I do not guarantee the historical truth of the things described in this post.
-This is what I do know, and I write down to document.
+This is what I do know, and I write it down as documentation.
 I will forever regret that I did not dare ask.
-If you have additional information that will shed light on the historical events of that time or a story of your own that you wish to document and share, please write below.
+If you have additional information that will shed light on that time’s historical events or a story of your own that you wish to document and share, please write below.